heatherpark/data-structure-review/data-structures/linked-lists.md

 ## linked lists

 #### how do linked lists work?
-  * allow for sequential access only.
+  * allow for sequential access only
-  * data is stored anywhere in memory.
+  * data is stored anywhere in memory
-  * unlike with arrays, data never has to be moved.
+  * unlike with arrays, data never has to be moved
-  * each item stores the address of the next item in the list.
+  * each item stores the address of the next item in the list

 #### upsides:
   * __insertion:__
     * simply change the address stored in the previous item.
-    *__real life analogy:__ the movie theater has enough seats to accommodate you and your group of friends, but you can't all sit together.
-Y'all are cool with that.
+    *__real life analogy:__ the movie theater has enough seats to accommodate you and your group of friends, but you can't all sit together.  y'all are cool with that.

 #### downsides:
   * __reading:__